 The purification circuits underwent two levels of optimization - a light optimization scheme and a heavy optimization scheme.
 The IBM Qiskit transpiler is responsible for the optimization levels used.
 The purification optimization scheme was carried out for all purification strategies tested out earlier using the two major purification protocols - Bennett's and Deutsch's protocols.

-For each of the 4 purification strategies, the circuit would first implement Deutsch's purification protocol starting with light optimization then the execution would be repeated using heavy optimization, followed by Bennett's purification protocol with both the light and heavy optimization schemes.
+For each of the three purification strategies, the circuit would first implement Deutsch's purification protocol starting with light optimization then the execution would be repeated using heavy optimization, followed by Bennett's purification protocol with both the light and heavy optimization schemes.
 There were 20 independent measurement results obtained from 20 iterations of the circuit runs per purification strategy.
 The probabilities were then averaged for each purification strategy to get the estimate of the true probability.
-Those results were then used for each purification strategy, in finding the difference between Deutsch's and Bennett's estimate of probability under the light optimization scheme then the heavy optimization scheme before plotting them as is in Fig. 10.
+Those results were then used for each purification strategy, in finding the difference between Deutsch's and Bennett's estimate of probability under the light optimization scheme then the heavy optimization scheme before plotting them as is in Fig. 9.
 The differences were plotted as percentages.

+The classical bits represent the classical states that can be measured by Alice and Bob at the end of the communication channel.
+The lower the percentage values, the less the distinction in the measurement outcomes between Deutsch's and Bennett's purification protocol when executed under the indicated optimization scheme.
+The near zero percentage values imply a convergence in the measurement results, suggesting a similarity in the efficacy of the purification protocols.